CubeCoders/AMPTranslations/README.md

 ## Determine missing translations

 AMP offers a TranslatorMode.
 To use it open your browser console (F12) and execute `Locale.SetTranslatorMode()`.
 While browsing through AMP it will keep track of translatable strings.
 After your done using AMP for a bit execute `Locale.DownloadJSONFile()` to download your new JSON file.
+Note that you should enable the TranslatorMode already on the login screen.

 ## Testing your translation